Selections from Hopkins’s Letters

 4 Nov.
 1882.

 . . .
 Although on the one hand the action is so good and its unity so well kept and on the other hand the style so beautiful I have doubts about the play’s acting.
 Experience only can decide; but I do not think it has in a high degree a nameless quality which is of the first importance both in oratory and drama: I sometimes call it bidding.
 I mean the art or virtue of saying everything right to or at the hearer, interesting him, holding him in the attitude of correspondent or addressed or at least concerned, making it everywhere an act of intercourse—and of discarding everything that does not bid, does not tell.
 I think one may gain much of this by practice.
 I do not know if I make myself plain.
 It is most difficult to combine this bidding, such a fugitive thing, with a monumental style.
 Your style is monumental.
 But it can be done: witness Greek plays—and Shakspere’s, but those are more monumental and less in bidding, his more bidding and less monumental.
 I fancy the French drama eminently succeeds in this combination, but the success is not what we should be content with, the rank of the result not being very high.
 This will be of more importance in your Nero. . . .

 Believe me your affectionate friend

 Gerard M. Hopkins S.J.

-Gerard Manley Hopkins is one of the three or four greatest poets of the Victorian era.
-He is regarded by different readers as the greatest Victorian poet of religion, of nature, or of melancholy.
+Gerard Manley Hopkins is considered to be one of the greatest poets of the Victorian era.
 However, because his style was so radically different from that of his contemporaries, his best poems were not accepted for publication during his lifetime, and his achievement was not fully recognized until after World...